alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

    - WEB-INF/web.xml
    - WEB-INF/opencms.tld
 - unzip the updater zip into your OpenCms webapp
+- be sure that after unpacking the tomcat user has write permissions on the whole opencms directory
 - enable the wizard:
   set the 'wizard.enabled' property in your WEB-INF/config/opencms.properties to 'true'.
 - start your servlet container